10000 results found for 'Decommissioning'

 • 10 September 2014

-Wave energy developer Carnegie Wave Energy Limited provides an update on the recent progress of the Perth Wave Energy Project.
+Wave energy developer Carnegie Wave Energy Limited (CWE) has provided an update on the recent progress of the Perth Wave Energy Project.
 Carnegie has made significant progress on the assembly and testing stage of the Perth Wave Energy Project in advance of the Project’s final commissioning and operation phase.
-Noteworthy recent progress includes the completion of the […]
+Noteworthy recent progress includes the completion of […]

 Business & Finance